joelparkerhenderson/pitch-deck/README.md

 * Show your sales forecast, profit and loss statement, and cash flow forecast for 3 years.
 * Do not show in-depth spreadsheets because these are difficult to read in a presentation format.
 * Limit yourself to charts that show sales, total customers, total expenses, and profits.
+* Try to explain your growth based on traction you already have.
+* Highlight what your key expense drivers are.
-* Prepare to discuss any underlying assumptions that you’ve made to arrive at your sales goals and what your key expense drivers are.
+* Prepare to discuss any underlying assumptions that you’ve made.
+* Prepare comparisons of similar companies in related industries.
 * Be realistic.
-* If you can explain your growth based on traction you already have or compared to similar company in a related industry, that is extremely useful.

 ### Slide 10: Competition